levoxtrip/PKB/docs/topics/strive.md

 I let go of how I am perceived
 I let go of what I think others expect from me.

+The Way we think about experience.
+Can Complete determine how we feel about them E.g exercise and pain

 ## Negotiation